How to Build Business Credit If You Have Bad Personal Credit

 1. Establish an EIN

 If you don’t have an Employer Identification Number (EIN), it’s time to establish one.
-It can give you an alternative way to apply for business credit.
+It can give you an alternative way to apply for business credit lines.

-With an EIN, you can also open business checking and savings accounts.
-In addition to an EIN, it’s a good idea to establish a physical address and separate phone line to legitimize your organization.
+With an EIN, you can also open business checking account and savings account.
+In addition to an EIN, it’s a good idea to establish a physical address and separate phone line to legitimize your business entity.

 2. Sign Up with Dun & Bradstreet